Ardumower/Sunray/README.md

 - 'Docker prepare ROS tools' to build all required tools in the Docker container (Livox SDK etc.).
 - 'ROS compile' to build Sunray as ROS node (and required ROS nodes for LiDAR localization etc.).
 - 'ROS run test LIDAR' to test the LiDAR.
 - 'ROS start LiDAR mapping' to start the LiDAR mapping.
-Connect to your robot, steer the robot around to show the LiDAR your environment.
+Connect to your robot, steer the robot around to show the LiDAR your environment (try to stay away 5m from the robot, so the mapping process creates better maps).
 - 'ROS stop LiDAR mapping' to stop the mapping.
 This will create a 3D pointcloud file (.PCD) use for localization.
 - 'ROS run sunray localization' to start the LiDAR localization.
 Connect to your robot, and use Sunray as usual (create a new map, start mowing etc.).
 - 'ROS trigger re-localization' to trigger a relocalization.